pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.33) [18/09/2016] New chapter about new explorable places in D.C.**

+This is the final chapter before starting with textures, meshes and animations.
+It's a new chapter, and it covers _DCInteriors Project_, which add tons of explorable places in Downtown D.C. in particular and the Wasteland in general.

 **(v0.32) [18/09/2016] New chapter about Megaton urban planning.**

 I have added a new chapter with two mods that change the urban landscape of Megaton, with a new walkway (making easier to get to the key places) and a new story to your house.